jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes So now we can answer the question of why password hash storage is so important.
+.notes Now we can answer the question of why access to password hashes is so important.
 It is because if attackers get access to the password hashes, it probably will not take them that much time to crack them and get the passwords, and then they can use the passwords to attack other sites.
 So preventing attackers from getting access to password hashes is critical from a security perspective.

 <h1 style="font-size: 330px; position: absolute; top: 210px; left: 260px;">Why<span class="white">?</span></h1>